100% wool local organic renewable Bristol textiles.

 The Bristol Cloth project showcases British heritage, preserving what this land has always offered and what British communities have done for centuries.
 We are set to prove that it is still commercially viable to make cloth on our shores, sustaining British tradition, culture, community, land and the economy.

-By supporting this campaign, you can help re-create a local, resilient textile economy in the South West, offering an alternative to the unsustainable global textile production systems which have threatened traditional British cloths almost to extinction and critically damaged the health of our biosphere; Support regenerative agriculture which captures carbon from the air and locks it back into the soil whilst also replenishing soil health; Help recreate our ability to dye textiles using non-toxic plant dyes; and bring artisan textile production back into our local economy.
+By supporting this campaign, you can help re-create a local, resilient textile economy in the South West, offering an alternative to the unsustainable global textile production systems which have threatened traditional British cloths almost to extinction and critically damaged the health of our soils and biosphere; Support regenerative agriculture which captures carbon from the air and locks it back into the soil whilst also replenishing soil fertility; Help recreate our ability to dye textiles using non-toxic organic plant dyes; and bring artisan textile production back into our local economy.

-We are thrilled to be working with Bristol based designers to provide an enticing selection of rewards for you to purchase to help us back this project.
+We are thrilled to be working with Bristol based designers to provide an exciting selection of rewards for you to purchase to help us back this project.
 Brown In Town are offering tailor made mens jackets and suits, Jokoto Tailors have flattering ladies kimono jackets and accessories and oB wear is a clothing label focusing on making high quality, considered garments that shape with us over the years.
-Offering a choice of unisex zero-waste garments.
+Offering a choice of unisex and zero-waste garments.

 BROWN IN TOWN - TAILOR